 Reverse Osmosis Systems

 If you thought carbon filters got rid of a lot of contaminants, reverse osmosis gets rid of even more.
-Reverse osmosis systems are known for being heavy-duty water softeners, and we’d say that’s a pretty accurate statement.
+Reverse osmosis systems are known for being heavy-duty water filter systems, and we’d say that’s a pretty accurate statement.

 With reverse osmosis, water is pushed through multiple filters that keep a range of unwanted elements from reaching your drinking water.
 Between the multiple filters of an RO system, you’ll filter about 95-99% of all dissolved salts, bacteria, and heavy metals like lead, mercury, calcium, iron, and asbestos.
 They also get rid of elements any carbon filter gets rid of like chlorine and mercury.